juank-pa/JKLocalNotifications-ANE/README.md

 This will create a doc folder at the root path on this repo with an HTML version of the documentation.
 Open the `index.html` file to read it.
 This command needs the AIR SDK installed in the expected folder.
 See [Requirements](#requirements).
+Lastly, I will start uploading the documentation in a zipped format downloadable from the Github repository Releases page.